Home / Faith & Religion / The Ten Commandments

 Before coloring, briefly dip the printed pages in diluted black tea and let them dry to give the paper a tan, aged look.
 Once dry, color the outlines normally — the background tone makes the stone tablets look more realistic.

-Party 7
+Party Idea

 VBS Station Coloring Activity